vasvince98/OtpProject/README.md

 * I wrote the [Docker-compose file](./docker-compose.yaml) for the project, and I tested it.
 Tried to pass the db credentials threw env.variable to application.properties, but I realized the project should be built inside the container to work.
 Right now I made the build locally, and copy the target folder to the container.
 (2023.06.09)
 * I had a tiny problem at this point.
 When I tried to count the .target files for test reasons inside the container, I realized that the base alpine linux image does not use systemd.
 * Changed the base image from alpine linux to default [openjdk image](https://hub.docker.com/layers/library/eclipse-temurin/17-jdk/images/sha256-b0faf02bf7acfc65be1c2d0a291140300bd129620f145bf1013a1da748295d0c?context=explore).
 (2023.06.10)
+* UserA and UserB added to docker-compose file and Dockerfile via args.
+(2023.06.10)

 <span style="color:#73130d"> Makefile: </span>